Bitter Truth About Online Couples Therapy You Must Know

 The expert relationship counsellor at Holistic Living guided Varsha to shift her perspective and open her mind to the truth that it is possible to create a happy and satisfying marriage.

 “One of the best things I got out of couples therapy is a new and fresh way of looking at love and relationships.
 I felt very hopeless after I realized that my marriage had ended years back, and you know how society is.
-A 45 years old divorced woman is doomed.
+A 45-year-old divorced woman is doomed.
 But my therapist supported me emotionally and helped me regain my hope and courage” talks Varsha.

 In couples therapy, you get a space where you can freely explore your thoughts, emotions and needs.
 Many of us stay in denial of our own expectations and for some reason choose to settle down for a bare minimum relationship.
 In couples therapy, you and your partner get an opportunity to be vocal about your needs and values and understand if you are on the same page or not.